andygrove/hmc5883l-rs/README.md

 Rust library for the HMC5883L magnetometer

 This code lets you read x, y, z values from an HMC5883L magnetometer in Rust.
-This code will only work on Linux platforms and has only been tested on the Raspberry Pi 3.
+This code will only work on Linux platforms and has only been tested on the Raspberry Pi 3 using this HMC5883L breakout: https://www.sparkfun.com/products/10530

+The default I2C address for this board is 0x1E but if you have a different board or just the raw IC then check the datasheet for the appropriate address to use.

-## Usage
+## Basic Usage

 ```rust
 let mut mag = HMC5883L::new("/dev/i2c-1", 0x1E).unwrap();